openfaux/openfaux-server/README.md

 ## Features

 * **Data Obfuscation** - OpenFaux masks your real data with benign data, misleading outsiders looking in.
-* **Encryption** - OpenFaux adds an additional layer of security by encrypting over the benign data.
+* **Encryption** - OpenFaux adds an additional layer of security by encrypting the benign data.
 * **Hide IP** - By routing your data through servers of your choice, your IP Address is masked.
 * **Simplicity** - No manual configuration.
 UI has been simplified to one-click.
 * **Free** - Free software allows for accessibility and aligns with our mission.